honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

 - Entities are predefined and available for drag-and-drop comparison.
 - The application no longer supports adding or deleting entities dynamically.

+### Listen Button

+- A "Listen" button is available below the conversation text box and under the "Our Story Together" text box.
+- Clicking the button will read aloud the text in the respective box using your browser's text-to-speech engine.
+- Clicking again will stop the audio.

+### Menu Button and Dropdown

+- A hamburger-style "Menu" button is located below the main title and before the entities section.
+- Clicking the button opens a dropdown menu with the following items:
+  - **LLM Model & API Key**: Opens a modal to select the LLM model and input your API key.
+  - **Privacy Policy**: Opens the Privacy Policy page (from PrivacyPolicy.md).
+  - **Terms of Use**: Opens the Terms of Use page (from Terms.md).

+### LLM Model & API Key Modal

+- Accessible from the menu dropdown.
+- Allows you to select from available LLM models (e.g., GPT-4o, GPT-3.5 Turbo, Llama 3, Mixtral 8x7B, or Custom).
+- Provides a field to input your LLM API key.
+- Modal theme matches the overall page theme.

+### Privacy Policy and Terms Pages

+- Privacy Policy and Terms of Use are available as separate markdown files and accessible from the menu dropdown.
+- Clicking the links opens the respective documents in a new tab.

 ### Consciousness Score and Comparison